Salt Lake City: Layout

 In the Avenues neighborhood, north–south streets are given letters of the alphabet, and east–west streets are numbered in 2.5 acre blocks, smaller than those in the rest of the city.

-Joseph Smith, founder of the Latter Day Saint movement, planned the layout in the "Plat of the City of Zion" (intended as a template for Mormon towns wherever they might be built).
-In his plan, the city was to be developed into 135 10 acre lots.
+Smith's Plat of Zion specified the city was to be developed into 135 10 acre lots.

 However, the blocks in Salt Lake City became irregular during the late 19th century when the Church of Jesus Christ of Latter-day Saints lost authority over growth and before the adoption of zoning ordinances in the 1920s.
 The original 10 acre blocks allowed for large garden plots, and many were supplied with irrigation water from ditches that ran approximately where modern curbs and gutters would be laid.
 The original water supply was from City Creek.
 Subsequent development of water resources was from successively more southern streams flowing from the mountains east of the city.
 Some old irrigation ditches are still visible in the eastern suburbs, or are still marked on maps, years after they were gone.
 There are still some canals that deliver water as required by water rights.
 Many lots, in Salt Lake City and surrounding areas, have irrigation water rights attached to them.
 Local water systems, in particular Salt Lake City Public Utilities, have a tendency to acquire or trade for these water rights.
 These can then be traded for culinary water rights to water imported into the valley.
 At its peak, irrigation in the valley comprised over one hundred distinct canal systems, many originating at the Jordan Narrows at the south end of the valley.
 Water and water rights were important in the 19th and early 20th centuries.
 As heavy agricultural usage changed into a more urban and suburban pattern, canal water companies were gradually replaced by culinary water systems.